You never thought you’d say this, but life was better when you were a teenager.

 You thought you wanted to follow this career path, but you chose it years ago, and the shine is wearing off.
 You already feel stuck in this job and you aren’t happy with the path you’re heading down.
-But it feels too late to do anything about it, because you invested a degree or have been working at this job for too long.
+But it feels too late to change careers, because you invested in a degree or have been working at this job for too long.

 You thought you’d reach your second and third decades and have all your ducks in a row—or at least a bunch of awesome memories and stories to tell.
 But as you look at your current situation, you don’t seem to be anywhere close to where you thought you’d be by this age.
 And that’s worrying.

 You know you’re technically an adult, but it sure doesn’t feel that way.
 You still feel like a kid or a teenager, stumbling your way through life when you should be adulting all by yourself.
 When will you stop feeling like a child and start feeling like the grownup you’re supposed to be?